|Major Groups > Chanterelles and Trumpets > Cantharellus formosus|

 Ecology: Mycorrhizal with western hemlock and other conifers; growing alone, gregariously, or in small clusters in old-growth and second-growth forests in fall and winter; British Columbia, Oregon, and northern California.
-The illustrated and described collections are from northern California.
+The illustrated and described collections are from California and Oregon.

 Cap: 3–10 cm; convex with an inrolled margin, becoming broadly convex, flat, or shallowly depressed with an inrolled, uplifted, or irregular-wavy margin; the center not becoming perforated; bald, finely suede-like, or slightly roughened; bright to dull orange-yellow, with a grayish to brownish pigment layer that is nearly invisible in wet conditions but becomes more prominent with drying or with age in dry weather, appearing as tiny, darker scales; often bruising and discoloring yellowish.

-Undersurface: Running down the stem; with well developed false gills; pale orange-yellow, with a pinkish cast in most collections.
+Undersurface: Running down the stem; with well developed false gills; pale orange-yellow, when fresh with a pinkish cast in most collections.

 Stem: 4–6 cm long; to 1.5 cm thick at apex; usually tapering gracefully downward; more or less bald; colored like the cap or paler; often bruising yellow to brownish near the base; fleshy.

 Flesh: Whitish to very pale yellowish.